-Greece: To offset special RES account’s deficit, RES producers proposed measures26.
-October 2020. / SEE Energy News
+Greece: To offset special RES account’s deficit, RES producers proposed measures, SEE Energy News

 The Greek Association of Renewable Energy Source Electricity Producers (ESIAPE) and the Greek Wind Energy Association (ELETAEN) met with the Ministry of Energy representatives to discuss the RES special account deficit.
 The two renewable energy associations have proposed measures estimated to be worth a total of 320 million euros as a means of tackling the deficit of the RES special account, remunerating producers for their output.

 Enel, Iberdola and EDF, all member of the two associations, have indicated that any extraordinary charge on RES producers could spark investor insecurity and force reexaminations of investment plans for the Greek market.

 The two sides have agreed to pursue further talks in search of ways to eliminate the RES special account deficit, currently at 284 million euros.

 According to the two associations, Minister Kostis Hatzidakis acknowledged that the deficit resulted from two factors: last year’s reduction of a RES-supporting ETMEAR surcharge covered by consumers through electricity bills and the pandemic-induced reduction of the System Marginal Price, or wholesale electricity prices.